-Pursuant to Article 5, paragraph 3 of Presidential Decree no. 917/86, TUIR, the companies of persons resident in Italy are those that for most of the fiscal period have their legal or administrative headquarters or the main object of the company, in the territory of the State.
+Pursuant to Article 5, paragraph 3, of Presidential Decree no. 917/86, TUIR, companies of persons resident in Italy are those that for most of the tax period have their registered or administrative office or the main object of the company, in the territory of the State.

-Pursuant to Article 73, paragraph 3 of Presidential Decree no. 917/86, TUIR, the companies resident of Italy are those that for most of the tax year, have in Italy (for permanent establishment in Italy and tax representative read more HERE):
+Pursuant to Article 73, paragraph 3, of Presidential Decree no. 917/86, TUIR are resident in the territory of the Italian State limited liability companies that for most of the tax year have in Italy:

-- The registered office of the company, which is identified with the registered office and address of the company indicated in the deed of incorporation or in the Articles of Association;
+- The registered office of the company, which is identified with the registered office and address of the company indicated in the articles of association or articles of association;

-- The headquarters of the administration of the company.
-The place where the management of the company is carried out that can be identified by specific data such as the existence of administrative offices and the indications contained in documents or invoices;
+- The headquarters of the company’s administration.
+That is, the place where the management of the company is carried out that can be identified by specific data such as the existence of administrative offices and the indications contained in documents or invoices;

-- The main object of the activity of the company actually carried out in Italy as established by the law, by the deed of incorporation and by the articles of association.
+- The main object of the company’s activity actually carried out in Italy as established by law, articles of association and by-laws.

 The registered office of the company

-The address of the registered office is not always the actual office of the company.
-For the determination of the company’s registered office for the purposes of tax regulations, reference should be made to the provisions of the Italian Civil Code concerning private international tax law.
+To register a company in Italy (find all the necessary instructions for this link HERE), you need the address of the registered office which, however, does not always coincide with the actual office of the company.
+For the determination of the registered office of the company for tax purposes, please refer to the provisions of the Italian Civil Code on private international law.